-There are a few main reasons I think why many are struggling with their trading/investing:
+There are a few, very common reasons I think why many are struggling with their trading/investing:

 Interestingly, focusing on the charts and analysing price action solves all areas above.
 Technical analysis turns the daily news flow into pure noise that needs to be avoided; the only thing that matters is where price and volume goes, plus how one can anticipate coming price action.
 As a bonus, technical analysis also therefore cuts the amount of time you need to spend doing your market research.